June 2023 - The Real Estate Bubble is deflating!

 Posted March 31, 2009

-- The real estate crisis has become a self feeding monster.
+- The real estate crisis has become a self-feeding monster.
 The Real Estate crisis is amplified because banks keep reducing the number of mortgages and real estate loans to potential buyers.

-- As a rule of thumb, in a secular real estate bear market Real Estate prices fall until the price equals 100 times the rent.
+- As a rule of thumb, in a secular real estate bear market, Real Estate prices fall until the price equals 100 times the rent.

-- Another rule is that a Home should cost no more than three times annual household income.
+- Another rule is that a Home should cost no more than three times the annual household income.

 - The harder it gets to borrow money to buy a home, the harder Real Estate prices will fall.

-- When the Argentinean Real Estate sector bottomed it had become impossible to get a mortgage to buy property (it still is).
+- When the Argentinean Real Estate sector bottomed, it had become impossible to get a mortgage to buy property (it still is).

 - Real Estate is a LEVERAGED good.
-Hence it's general price level is directly affected by the level of interest rates.
+Hence its general price level is directly affected by the level of interest rates.